johnlawsharrison/KEXPPlaylist/README.md

 ### Building the Angular frontend

-Source code for the frontend application is found in the `frontend` directory In order for it to be served via the Django app, it must be built to the appropriate static folder like so:
+Source code for the frontend application is found in the `frontend` directory.

+In order for it to be served via the Django app, it must be built to the appropriate static folder like so:

 ```